 - Anti-democracy.
 See the section heading “REJECTION OF PARLIAMENTARY DEMOCRACY AS A SHAM AND A FRAUD.”
 To Mussolini, true democracy is support for the totalitarian state, absent any individual rights.
 However, by claiming that the mass supports the state, fascism retains a veneer of democracy as a source of popular legitimacy.
 See another section heading: “DEFINITION OF FASCISM AS REAL DEMOCRACY.”

 - Anti-egalitarian.
 See the section heading “REJECTION OF EGALITARIANISM.”
-The anti-equality self-concept of fascism goes hand-in-hand with its hatred of class consciousness via socialism and communism.
+The anti-equality self-concept of fascism goes hand-in-hand with its distrust of class consciousness via socialism and communism.
 On that note, see another section heading, “REJECTION OF MARXISM.”
-Fascism redefines equality in terms of in-groups and out-groups.
-Within an in-group, an individual has equal status as a member of the mass.
-However, the groups themselves exist on an unequal power hierarchy (for example, capitalist classes or most famously, Nazism placing “Aryans” above Jews).
+Fascism redefines equality in terms of corporate groups (with corporate meaning a political body “corpus,” not a business).
+Within a group, an individual has equal status as a member of the mass.
+However, the groups themselves exist on an unequal power hierarchy (for example, in Italy management versus workers or, most famously, Nazism placing “Aryans” above Jews).

 - Anti-conservative.
 Many people associate fascism with the far-right, but fascists often reveled in the violation of conservative ideals regarding proper society.
 Though Mussolini includes a section called “THE IMPORTANCE OF TRADITION,” it is only three sentences long.
 By contrast, the final section, titled “THE ABSOLUTE PRIMACY OF THE STATE,” gives the opposite perspective: Mussolini required that traditional institutions like the monarchy and church submit themselves to the state.
 He defines fascism as “a spiritual revolt against old ideas“ and “not reactionary, but revolutionary.”
 Fascists wanted to press on towards some millenarian future inspired by historical tradition but separate from the ossified power structures of old.
 As Mussolini puts it, “History does not travel backwards.”